INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

         <!-- ...more documents... -->
     </root>

 Below is the configuration file you would need to index files of this type.
-This uses [YAML](http://yaml.org/) (good introduction [here](http://docs.ansible.com/ansible/latest/YAMLSyntax.html); also see below for some common pitfalls), but you can also use [JSON](http://json.org/) if you prefer.
+This uses [YAML](http://yaml.org/) ([good introduction](http://docs.ansible.com/ansible/latest/YAMLSyntax.html); also see below for some common pitfalls), but you can also use [JSON](http://json.org/) if you prefer.

 Note that the settings with names ending in "Path" are XPath 1.0 expressions (at least if you're parsing XML files - more on other file types later).